dakunkel/Module_1_Challenge/README.md

 Kickstarter employs many technologies to streamline workflow, including: jQuery, MySQL, NGINX, Zencoder, Rails, Amazon S3, Amazon RDS, Google Analytics, Stripe, Twilio SendGrid, Elasticsearch, Dyn, Embedly, Chartbeat, GitHub, StatusPage.io, Crashlytics, StatsD, Trello, G Suite, and many more. [(Stackshare)](https://stackshare.io/kickstarter/kickstarter)

 Kickstarter prides itself in utilizing many open-source software plug-ins and code to enhance its tech stack.
-Kickstarter invests in open source projects that can benefit its creators and backers.
+Kickstarter invests in open-source projects that can benefit its creators and backers.
 For example, Kickstarter invested in Babel, which enables ECMAScript 2015+ code to be backwards compatible with JavaScript in all environments.
-This allows for Kickstarter to be accissble all over the world by anyone who wants to either post a project or back a project.
-On top of that Kickstarter lists all of the open-source code it utilizes: Webpack, Advent of Code, Rails Girls Summer of Code, Code Nation, Code Cooperative, helping boost community involvement and accomplish its society improvement goal. [(Kickstarter, Open Source Blog)](https://kickstarter.engineering/supporting-open-source-our-donations-for-2018-d69a6114bf89)  Playing into the community nature of the company, and to keep costs low, Kickstarter opened up its code and hosts conferences (Functional Swift Conference) every year to help bring developers together.
-By doing this, Kickstarter is able to build and maintain iOS and Android apps easier with less resources. [(Kickstarter, Open Source Blog: Apps)](https://kickstarter.engineering/open-sourcing-our-android-and-ios-apps-6891be909fcd)  Additionally, in order to maintain scalable, lightweight, and low-cost server computing via AWS Lambda to maintain a serverless infrastructure.
-When a problem arises, Slack webhook would assign issues to the appropriate channel.  [(Kickstarter, Functional Programming Blog)](https://kickstarter.engineering/leveraging-functional-programming-aws-lambda-to-drive-chatops-4b269558d3fb#.s56cys71i)  In order to maintain a lightweight environment, Kickstarter engineers utilize the Lambda configuration setup to break up code, test, and imrpove.
+This allows for Kickstarter to be accessible all over the world by anyone who wants to either post a project or back a project.
+On top of that Kickstarter lists all of the open-source code it utilizes: Webpack, Advent of Code, Rails Girls Summer of Code, Code Nation, Code Cooperative, helping boost community involvement and accomplish its society improvement goal. [(Kickstarter, Open-source Blog)](https://kickstarter.engineering/supporting-open-source-our-donations-for-2018-d69a6114bf89)  Playing into the community nature of the company, and to keep costs low, Kickstarter opened up its code and hosts conferences (Functional Swift Conference) every year to help bring developers together.
+By doing this, Kickstarter is able to build and maintain iOS and Android apps easier with less resources. [(Kickstarter, Open-source Blog: Apps)](https://kickstarter.engineering/open-sourcing-our-android-and-ios-apps-6891be909fcd)  Additionally, in order to maintain scalable, lightweight, and low-cost server computing via AWS Lambda to maintain a serverless infrastructure.
+When a problem arises, Slack webhook would assign issues to the appropriate channel.  [(Kickstarter, Functional Programming Blog)](https://kickstarter.engineering/leveraging-functional-programming-aws-lambda-to-drive-chatops-4b269558d3fb#.s56cys71i)  In order to maintain a lightweight environment, Kickstarter engineers utilize the Lambda configuration setup to break up code, test, and improve.
 Example Kickstarter code that helps format incoming data to allow mapping to Slack environments:

 ```
 module.exports = (event) => {